mupetmower/FeeProcessingExampleExecutables/README.md

 Mac - https://java.com/en/download/help/mac_install.xml

-Linux - https://java.com/en/download/help/linux_install.xml       For linux, you can also usually run **sudo apt install openjdk-8-jre-headless** and followthe instructions on screen.
+Linux - https://java.com/en/download/help/linux_install.xml       For linux, the easiest way to install is usually by opening the terminal and running **sudo apt install openjdk-8-jre-headless** and follow the instructions on-screen.
 It should install Java 8 for you.

 If these do not cover your operating system, there are more helpful links on the Java website.